drozdik-m/simple-double-linked-list/README.md

 "List" is a **simple double linked list class**.
 This module is easy to use, light, small and has **no dependencies**, except assert-testing module for testing (not needed for usage).

-Testing module is written in TypeScript and compiled into commonJS.
+The module is written in TypeScript and compiled into commonJS.

 **This is not any high-tech code.
 It is not dependent on 98761195187413.4 modules and does not offer unseen JavaScript magic.
 Download this, save an hour of your time and use it to create something awesome and efficient.
 We #keepItSimple.**